 “The placentas look great,” Phillip told her.

 “Plural?!” she replied, and we laughed some more.
 She measured my fundal height and I was measuring eight weeks ahead.
 If we didn’t know before, we knew now- there were two big beautiful babies inside!
-She said she’d been trying so hard to ease my worries of twins that she’d convinced us all it was only one!
+She said she’d been trying so hard to ease my worries of twins that she’d even convinced herself it was only one!
 We discussed birth options and knew we had some time to process what this all meant for my birth.
 We went home and called our families and laughed and laughed more.
-We met with Chris Miller, another local midwife who was unlicensed and able to legally deliver twins at home.
+We met with Chris Miller, of Arrivals Birth Services, another local midwife who was unlicensed and able to legally deliver twins at home.
 She’d attended dozens of twin births and was gracious with our questions and we loved her immediately.
 We planned to meet with a MFM doctor to discuss placenta placement and qualities and would make more decisions after that.

 The night before I hit 30 weeks, I used the restroom and found bloody show.
 I was petrified.
 My sister and her husband had just moved in with us and I went out to tell David and Steph what I had seen.
-I called the midwife and the OB I had seen one time and they both recommended a visit to Labor & Delivery.
+I called my midwife and the OB I had seen one time and they both recommended a visit to Labor & Delivery.
 We were there until 3 am, monitoring the babies, taking ultrasound of my cervix, and doing a test called fetal fibronectin.
 It was positive which can indicate impending labor.
 My cervix was funneling with my contractions, though they were not regular.
 They gave me a steroid shot for the babies’ lungs and told me to come in for my previously scheduled ultrasound with MFM the next day.
 At that appointment, the twins were still looking great, measuring right on, and baby girl’s head was sitting right on my cervix.
 I had to pull her up so they could even see my cervix.
 They told me to take it easy and that was about it.
 I was terrified of NICU time and so afraid of what the coming days or weeks would hold.
 I took it easy at home, but if I was up and walking or standing for even 20 minutes I would have more bloody show.
-That week I went to get my hair cut and passed more bloody mucous, and after that I decided to go on strict bed rest and elevate my hips much of the day.
+That week I went to get my hair cut and passed a lot more bloody mucous, and after that I decided to go on strict bed rest and elevate my hips much of the day.
 This seemed to work and the signs of cervical change stopped as baby girl moved up off my cervix.
-Steph took care of the kids each day and we couldn’t have been more thankful for how the timing of them moving in had worked out.
+My sister took care of the kids each day and we couldn’t have been more thankful for how the timing of them moving in had worked out.

 My aunts and cousin visited when I was 38 weeks and we laughed as they came and went with no babies.
 At the end of that week my slowly-rising blood pressure was still rising, my urine was spilling protein, and I felt awful.
 I swam almost every day and would sit in the pool and cry at the relief the water gave me and with sadness that I’d have to get out and go back to the out-of-water pain and discomfort.
 I felt like I was trapped in my own body.
-On Saturday morning, at 38+5, Chris had just caught another set of twins and stopped by to check on me.
+On Saturday morning, at 38+5, Chris had just caught another set of twins and she and Melissa stopped by to check on me.
 She stripped my membranes with my consent but nothing really happened.
 She returned on Monday and stripped them again, though she said there wasn’t much to sweep.
 She said I looked like I had the labor flush on my cheeks and she didn’t think it’d be long.
 I was in my robe and compression socks and joked that I wouldn’t be putting clothes on until these babies were out of me.
 I used the breast pump some and it made me crampy but nothing was consistent.
-She lives an hour away so she camped out until 9:30 that evening, waiting to see if anything was happening.
+She lives an hour away so she and Melissa camped out until 9:30 that evening, waiting to see if anything was happening.
 She checked me again and because there had been no cervical change that day, she felt good about heading home for the night.
-My tailbone felt like baby A’s head was pushing right on it and I knew I wouldn’t sleep in that much pain, let alone labor if that was around the corner- I could barely walk.
-I texted my amazing chiropractor and she drove over at 10:00 to adjust me before bed.
+My tailbone felt like baby A’s head was pushing right on it and I knew I wouldn’t sleep in that much pain, let alone be able to labor if that was around the corner- I could barely walk.
+I texted my amazing chiropractor Kim Glasgow and she drove over at 10:00 to adjust me before bed.
 I showered while I waited for her and I noticed my cramps felt like they were getting timeable and consistent, but not any more painful than the intense Braxton Hicks I’d had since 9 weeks.
 I told her that and she adjusted me and offered to do acupuncture.
 I hate needles but was desperate to keep things going if this really was labor, and figured it couldn’t hurt, so I agreed.
 She placed the needles and left me to sit for awhile before removing them and going to bed.
 The contractions continued so I texted Chris and let her know that they were about 30-60 seconds and 2-4 minutes apart, but not intense at all.
 I climbed in bed and continued timing them until I fell asleep, still thinking it was so strange that they were so frequent and long but that I didn’t need to vocalize and could even lay down.
 Arlo woke up at 1:30 and I couldn’t wake David up so I helped him go potty and waddled him back to bed, then sat in my rocker for about twenty minutes to see if the contractions were still happening.
 I didn’t have a single one while I was up so I got back in bed preparing for another few days of pregnancy.

 I woke up to an internal popping sensation and knew my water had just been broken with a contraction.
 I laid there for a minute, waiting for a gush, but nothing came.
 I had another contraction that was already stronger.
-I grabbed my phone and texted the midwife, “Have slept on and off with irregular ctx.
+I grabbed my phone and texted the midwives at 5:27am, “Have slept on and off with irregular ctx.
 Just awoke to a long one that broke my water.
 Will see if that changes things up but they already feel much more intense.”
 I waddled to the bathroom expecting to be soaked but nothing came.
 My undies were covered in vernix but not much water.
 Baby girl’s head was so low it was blocking the water.
 I got up from the toilet and another one came and I roared through it.
 This was it.

 “Oh yes vocalizing and much stronger,” I texted six minutes after the first text.
-I never looked at my phone again so it’s a good thing Chris knew to get on the road.
+I never looked at my phone again so it’s a good thing they all knew to get on the road.
 I was bent over the bathroom counter powering through contractions, one on top of the next.
 David was flittering around the room blowing up the birth tub, turning on music, and setting up a camera.
 I mumbled something to him about waking up my sister because I needed counterpressure now.
 It wasn’t long before I felt like my vocalizing was getting throaty and I couldn’t believe I could be close to pushing.